Originally posted October 25, 2012.

 This is a traumatic and deeply saddening crime.
 But who has a right to that level of grief?
 The families involved in the case—both of them.
 And that’s about it.
 Not me, not you, not other parents, not vigilantes.

 Collingswood was floored this summer to learn of the violent death of 21-year-old Shelley Johnson of the Tortilla Press.
-All the way out in Vacaville, C.A., the family of her boyfriend, Paul Aldapa,
+All the way out in Vacaville, C.A., the family of her boyfriend, Paul Aldapa, wrote to remind readers that they had lost someone too in that tragedy.

 This is what’s also true of the family of the two juvenile suspects charged in Autumn Pasquale’s death.